 Table 27.
-Average weight (lb) of the catch by the Hawaii-permitted deep-set longline fishery 109 Table 28.
-Hawaii-permitted shallow-set longline catch (number of fish) by area Table 29.
-Total estimated bycatch in number of fish for the top 10 bycatch species from the Pacific Islands Region Observer Program for the Hawaii shallow-set longline fishery.
-The top 10 species comprised 95.5% of total bycatch in 2021 Table 30.
-Released catch, retained catch, and total catch for the Hawaii-permitted shallow-set longline fishery in 2022 Table 31.
-Average weight (lb) of the catch by the Hawaii-permitted shallow-set longline fisheries Table 32.
+Average weight (lb) of the catch by the Hawaii-permitted deep-set longline fisher ry.109 Table 28.
+Hawaii-permitted shallow-set longline catch (number of fish) by area 112 Table 29.
+Total estimated by catch in number of fish for the top 10 by catch species from the Pacific Islands Region Observer Program for the Hawaii shallow-set longline fishery. top 10 species comprised 95.5% of total bycatch in 2021 Table 30.
+Released catch, retained catch, and total catch for the Hawaii-permitted shallow- longline fishery in 2022 Table 31.
+Average weight (lb) of the catch by the Hawaii-permitted shallow-set longline fi Tuble 31.
+Tivorage weight (16) of the caten by the Hawaii permitted shanow set longime in Table 32.
 Average weight (lb) of the catch by the Hawaii troll and handline fisheries Table 33.
-Total reported commercial bycatch (number of individuals) from the MHI troll fishery for fishing years 2013-2022 Table 34.
-Total reported commercial bycatch (number of individuals) from the MHI handline fishery for fishing years 2013-2022 Table 33.
+Total reported commercial bycatch (number of individuals) from the MHI troll f for fishing years 2013-2022 Table 34.
+Total reported commercial bycatch (number of individuals) from the MHI handl fishery for fishing years 2013-2022 Table 33.
 Summary of estimated non-commercial landings by island area in 2020 Table 34.
 Summary of charter fishing in the Western Pacific region in 2020 Table 35.
-Estimated non-commercial boat-based pelagic catch in Hawaii from 2013 to 2020.
-130 Table 38.
+Estimated non-commercial boat-based pelagic catch in Hawaii from 2013 to 202 Table 38.
 Estimated annual catch (mt) of tuna species in the Pacific Ocean Table 39.
-Total reported purse seine catch (mt) of skipjack, yellowfin, and bigeye tuna in the Pacific Ocean Table 40.
+Total reported purse seine catch (mt) of skipjack, yellowfin, and bigeye tuna in t Pacific Ocean.
+Table 40.
 Total reported longline catch (mt) of PMUS in the Pacific Ocean Table 41.
 Total reported pole-and-line catch (mt) of skipjack in the Pacific Ocean Table 42.
 Schedule of completed stock assessments for WPRFMC PMUS Table 43.
-Estimates of stock status in relation to overfishing and overfished reference points for WPFMC PMUS Table 44.
-U.S. and territorial longline catch (mt) by species in the WCPFC Statistical Area, 2018-2022 Table 45.
+Estimates of stock status in relation to overfishing and overfished reference poin WPFMC PMUS 151 Table 44.
+U.S. and territorial longline catch (mt) by species in the WCPFC Statistical Area 2018-2022 Table 45.
 U.S. longline catch (mt) by species in the North Pacific Ocean, 2018-2022 Table 46.
 U.S. longline catch (mt) by species in the Eastern Pacific Ocean, 2018-2022 Table 47.
-Catch disposition by fisherman self-classification, from Chan and Pan (2017) 184 Table 48.
-Pacific Islands Region 2022 Commercial Fishing Economic Assessment Index 223 Table 49.
-Pacific Islands Region 2022 Commercial Fishing Economic Assessment Index 223 Table 50.
-Summary of ESA consultations for the Hawaii shallow-set longline fishery Table 51.
-Summary of Incidental Take Statements (ITS) for the Hawaii shallow-set longline fishery Table 52.
-Observed takes, mortalities (M), and takes per fishing effort (1,000 hooks) for sea turtles in the Hawaii shallow-set longline fishery based on vessel arrival date associated with Pacific Islands Regional Observer Program annual reports, 2004-2022 a Table 53.
-Observed takes, mortalities (M), and takes per fishing effort (1,000 hooks) for sea turtles in the Hawaii shallow-set longline fishery based on interaction date for comparison with the shallow-set sea turtle hard caps, 2004-2022 a Table 54.
-Observed interactions and estimated total mortality (M) (using Ryder et al. 2006) of sea turtles in the Hawaii shallow-set longline fishery compared to the 1-year ITS in the 2019 Biological Opinion a DIVIVEIVAL OPHINUL
+Catch disposition by fisherman self-classification, from Chan and Pan (2017) Table 48.
+Pacific Islands Region 2022 Commercial Fishing Economic Assessment Index Table 49.
+Pacific Islands Region 2023 Commercial Fishing Economic Assessment Index Table 50.
+Summary of ESA consultations for the Hawaii shallow-set longline fishery 227 Table 51.
+Summary of Incidental Take Statements (ITS) for the Hawaii shallow-set longling fishery Table 52.
+Observed takes, mortalities (M), and takes per fishing effort (1,000 hooks) for se turtles in the Hawaii shallow-set longline fishery based on vessel arrival date associate Pacific Islands Regional Observer Program annual reports, 2004-2022 a Table 53.
+Observed takes, mortalities (M), and takes per fishing effort (1,000 hooks) for se turtles in the Hawaii shallow-set longline fishery based on interaction date for compari with the shallow-set sea turtle hard caps, 2004-2022 a Table 54.
+Observed interactions and estimated total mortality (M) (using Ryder et al. 2006 sea turtles in the Hawaii shallow-set longline fishery compared to the 1-year ITS in the e 2019 Biological Opinion a 233